Fab Alert: All about the alluring prismatic sparkle of Naturally Colored Diamonds

 Violet Diamonds

-As of today, less than 100 carats of naturally violet colored-diamonds are mined all over the world.
+As of today, less than 100 carats of naturally violet-coloured diamonds are mined all over the world.

 The Argyle Mine of Western Australia is famous as the most relentless source of natural diamonds with a pure violet hue.